Free Case Evaluation

 Review Window Cannot Be Waived

-Employees cannot waive the mandatory 14-day review period, even voluntarily.
-This eliminates pressure tactics disguised as “bonus incentives for early acceptance.”
+Employees could not waive the mandatory 14-day review period, even voluntarily.
+This would eliminate “bonus incentives for early acceptance” tactics.

 👉Also Read: 8 Legal Reasons to Have a New York Lawyer Review Your Severance Package